TrisPatt/heritage-housing-predictive-analytics/README.md

 The quality of a property’s construction directly impacts its value, with higher-quality builds commanding higher sale prices.

 Validation Plan:
-Use boxplots to analyze the relationship between sale price and categorical variables (OverallQuality, KitchenQuality).
+Use boxplots to analyse the relationship between sale price and categorical variables (OverallQuality, KitchenQuality).
 Compute summary statistics for sale price across quality levels to highlight the differences.